 The AAGEN Scholarship Awards Committee has the responsibility for receiving, reviewing and judging the applications.
 The Committee, comprised of three members, will have a period of four (4) weeks for its deliberations.
-It shall prepare and submit a written recommendation of its choices for scholarship awards to the Chair of AAGEN by May 15, 2014.
+It shall prepare and submit a written recommendation of its choices for scholarship awards to the Chair of AAGEN by May 1st of each year.
 It shall be the latter’s responsibility to relay promptly the recommendations to the Board of Directors.
 The BoD’s concurrence of the Awards Committee’s recommendations shall be binding.
 If there is a protest from any BoD member on a particular proposed ‘awardee’, the full BoD and the Scholarship Awards Committee must come to a resolution within 2 weeks, or the award will not be made.

 ELIGIBILITY FOR AWARDS